 Now, it seems like the Land Transportation Office (LTO) plans to overhaul driver's license (DL) restriction codes completely.

 With the old system, a license with DL Code 1 could drive either a motorcycle or a tricycle.
 Under the new DL Codes system, motorcycles are classified as A, while tricycles are classified A1.
-There are even more vehicle categories under that, which indicate the types of motorcycles each DL code holder is allowed to drive (e.g., L1, L2, L3, NP, MT).
+There are even more vehicle categories under that, which indicate the types of motorcycles each DL code holder is allowed to drive (e.g., L1, L2, L3, AT, MT).

 These new vehicle categories should cover many of the new kinds of motorcycles and tricycles that are now available in the country and should clear up any confusion as to what kind of DL Code and type of license is required to operate them on public roads.
-These include new models with a symmetrical three-wheel layout like the Piaggio Ape, Yamaha Tricity, and even Can Am Spyder.
+These include new models with a symmetrical three-wheel layout like the Bajaj RE, Yamaha Tricity, and even Can Am Spyder.

 With the old system, a restriction code 2 allows the license holder to drive almost any passenger car up to 4500-kilograms gross vehicle weight (GVW) limit.
 The old 2 code is now replaced with B and B1, upgrading the limit to 5000 kilograms GVW.
 B restricts the license holder to drive cars with up 8 seats.
 B1 is for cars with 9 or more seats.